iamchinamy/git-practice/readme.txt

-test hello, this is Chinami.
+test hello, this is Chinami, talking to you.